laravel/nova-docs/src/resources/relationships.md

 ### Setting a Default Value On a `MorphTo` Relationship

-When setting a default value for a `MorphTo` field, in addition to setting the fie'ds initial value using the `default` method, you also need to specify the class name of the resource to be used using the `defaultResource` method:
+When setting a default value for a `MorphTo` field, in addition to setting the fields initial value using the `default` method, you also need to specify the class name of the resource to be used using the `defaultResource` method:

 ```php
 MorphTo::make('Commentable')